Bunny sitting with plant

 exotic

 Riverview Veterinary Clinic Carrigaline is part of the Riverview Veterinary Group (in operation for 80 years).
 The clinic is set up for both small-animal care and farm-animal work, including its own emergency service for small animals and an ambulatory emergency service for farm animals (per the clinic website).
 In recent reviews, owners most often mention thorough consultations that listen to concerns, short waits, and practical admin support such as reminders for vaccinations and routine tablets.
-A minority report a missed issue during a routine visit (a dog’s glands weren’t checked until asked twice, and a lump on an ear wasn’t examined).

 Our Score (87/100)